kiboschool/course-pm-and-design/src/concept-testing.md

 For this project, you’ll test your concepts with people outside of the course and Kibo School (real participants).
 The goal is for you to experience how to create research assets, recruit research participants, conduct research, and generate actionable insights from feedback.

-You are required to conduct 3-5 concept tests with different participants in your target audience.
-During a concept test, one squad member will act as a facilitator by guiding the participant through the concept test.
-The other squad member(s) will take notes and support in whatever capacity is needed.
+You are required to **conduct 3-5 concept tests with different participants in your target audience.** During a concept test, one team member will act as a facilitator by guiding the participant through the concept test.
+The other team member(s) will take notes and support in whatever capacity is needed.
 Each squad member should facilitate at least one concept test.

 ## Tools